Finance Writing Services

 Here’s some examples of our work:

 AustralianSuper is Australia’s largest super fund, with approximately one in every ten Australian workers being members.
-Working closely with its investor relations team, APM wrote / edited AustralianSuper’s annual report via a mix of senior management interviews, supplied information and draft content.
-The report aimed to reveal how the Fund had performed during the year, particularly with the challenge of COVID-19.
+Working closely with its investor relations team, APM wrote / edited AustralianSuper’s annual report for three consecutive years via a mix of senior management interviews, supplied information and draft content.
+Each report outlined how the Fund had performed during the year and the challenge of COVID, global politics and the economy.
 It also covered AustralianSuper’s strategy; operating environment and performance; governance; and financial and non-financial activities.
-APM’s rigorous project management methodology ensured the project ran smoothly and to schedule.
+APM’s rigorous project management methodology ensured each report project ran smoothly, to schedule and was produced to a very high standard.

-Techcombank is Vietnam’s second most profitable bank and its shares trade on the Ho Chi Minh City Stock Exchange under the ticker TCB.
-With 25% of its shareholders in the English-speaking west, TCB commissioned APM to create a plain English version of its annual report to then translate into Vietnamese.
-APM advised on the narrative and storyline and our work won TCB an award from the League of American Communications Professionals for its narrative and clarity of content.
-APM wrote the report using a mix of interviews with the CEO and finessing draft content written by staff for whom English is a second language.
-The result was very well received and TCB is now a regular client.
+Techcombank is Vietnam’s second most profitable bank and trades on the Ho Chi Minh City Stock Exchange under as TCB.
+APM has written three consecutive annual reports for TCB in plain English for its global investors which are then used for Vietnamese translation.
+For the past four years, APM has advised on the narrative and storyline.
+APM’s work has won TCB a number of awards including from the League of American Communications Professionals for “narrative and clarity of content”.
+APM writes each report using a mix of interviews with the CEO and other stakeholders and by finessing rough content written by staff for whom English is a second language.
+The results continue to be very well received and APM now works across other parts of the bank.

 UBank wanted a high quality, genuinely useful and interesting weekly blog, covering economics and finance.
 APM was tasked with coming up with weekly ideas.
 The result allowed UBank to stand out amid the clutter and noise of the blogosphere.
 Here’s a sample from two of the 200 we’ve written: